Free (Uni)Verse

 Tied up with ligaments and swaddled in muscle, all of it

 Glazed in pale pink satin.
-My heartbeat pulses beneath my neck
+My heartbeat pulses beneath my

 In time with the rise and fall of my ribs.